-- 3.1.
+3.1.
 General remarks

-- (135) The likely development of imports from the PRC was analysed in terms of both expected prices and volumes.

-- (136) As a starting point prices were established for the RIP.
-Data was available from the sampling returns (received from 58 co-operating exporting producers) which contained sales prices for the domestic market and export prices both to the Community market and to third country markets.
-This information was used as it was deemed to be the best source of price information available for the product concerned.
-This data was deemed representative because it covered 22% of imports to the Community market.
-Export prices to the Community included on the sampling returns were cross-checked with statistical information available to the Commission, even if the statistical information could not be used for price comparisons as it did not cover Chinese domestic sales and exports to third countries.
-In addition, these data covered a wide range of footwear including STAF and other shoes which were not the product concerned.
+- (135) The likely development of imports from the PRC was analysed in terms of both expected prices and volumes. - (136) As a starting point prices were established for the RIP.
+Data were available from the sampling returns (received from 58 cooperating exporting producers) which contained sales prices for the domestic market and export prices both to the Union market and to third country markets.
+This information was used as it was deemed to be the best source of price information available for the product concerned for the purpose of comparing price indications on various markets.
+These data were deemed representative because they covered 22 % of imports to the Union market.
+Export prices to the Union included in the sampling returns were crosschecked with statistical information available to the Commission, even if the statistical information could not be used for price comparisons as it did not cover Chinese domestic sales and exports to third countries.

+- (137) Although Eurostat based data was another reliable source it did not provide, as already explained in recital 67, the possibility of comparing prices on different markets.

-- (137) Prices on the Community market were obtained from Community producers' sampling data.
+- (138) Prices on the Union market were obtained from Union producers' sampling data.
 The investigation established that these average prices were of comparable types to the imported footwear because:

-- they concerned the like product;
+- they concerned the like product,

-- they were at the same level of trade;
+- they were at the same level of trade,

-- they were at comparable incoterms;
+- they were at comparable incoterms,

 - they involved comparable quantities.

+- (139) The impact of certain new developments since the end of the RIP was also analysed because it was considered significant enough to affect the likelihood of continuation of dumping.
+Such analysis was also requested by interested parties.